PoliticalGraveyard.com

 Dogole, S. Harrison — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1972.
 Still living as of 1972.

-DOGOOD (Soundex D230) — See also DEGOOD, DOG, DOGAN, DOGANIERO, DOGGETT, DOGOLE, DUGUID, GOOD, RADOGNO, TOOGOOD, WATCHDOG.
+DOGOOD (Soundex D230) — See also DEGOOD, DOGOLE, DUGUID, GOOD, TOOGOOD.

-Dogood, Silence See Benjamin Franklin
+Dogood, Silence: See Benjamin Franklin

 Dohany, John Seymour (1868-1950) — also known as John S. Dohany — of Detroit, Wayne County, Mich.
 Born in Southfield, Oakland County, Mich., July 9, 1868.
 Democrat.
-Physician; member of Michigan state house of representatives from Wayne County 2nd District, 1903-04; candidate in primary for U.S. Representative from Michigan 15th District, 1932.
+Physician; member of Michigan state house of representatives from Wayne County 2nd District, 1903-04; candidate for U.S. Representative from Michigan 15th District, 1932.
 Died in Detroit, Wayne County, Mich., February 25, 1950 (age 81 years, 231 days).
 Interment at Holy Sepulchre Cemetery, Southfield, Mich.

 DOHENY (Soundex D500) — See also DOHANY, DOHERTY, DOHONY, HENYEY, MATHENY, METHENY, ODOHERTY, PICHENY.

 Doheny, Edward Laurence (1856-1935) — also known as Edward L. Doheny — of Los Angeles, Los Angeles County, Calif.
 Born in Fond du Lac, Fond du Lac County, Wis., August 10, 1856.
 Democrat.
 Delegate to Democratic National Convention from California, 1920; candidate for Democratic nomination for Vice President, 1920.
 Indicted in 1924 on federal bribery and conspiracy charges; he had given $100,000 to Secretary of the Interior Albert B. Fall, and soon after received a valuable contract to develop the Elk Hills Naval Petroleum Reserve in California.
 Though Fall was convicted of taking a bribe, Doheny was found not guilty.
 Died September 8, 1935 (age 79 years, 29 days).
-Entombed in mausoleum at New Calvary Cemetery, East Los Angeles, Calif.
+Entombed in mausoleum at Calvary Cemetery, Los Angeles, Calif.

 Cross-reference: Frank J. Hogan